 Other plant-based soups and stews

-If you’re looking for some more recipes for delicious soups and stews with a hearty serving of veggies, here are a few of my favorites that I enjoy all year round:
+If you’re looking for some more recipes with a hearty serving of veggies, here are a few of my favorites that I enjoy all year round:

 You can also check out my roundup of the best low-carb diabetes-friendly vegan recipes for more recipe inspiration.